alettieri/itil-notes/ServiceDesign.md

 Does not Include:

 * Responsibility for any activities or processes outside of the design stage
-* Designing the detailed service solutions themselves of the production fo the individual parts of the SDPs.
-Individual Projects or srevices managenemnt are responsible for these.
+* Designing the detailed service solutions themselves of the production of the individual parts of the SDPs.
+Individual Projects or services management are responsible for these.

 ## Service Design Aspects (On Test)

 There are 5 Aspects of Design (On Test)

-* Proccesses
+* Processes
 * Technology & Architecture
 * Measurement
 * Service Management Systems